Last Updated on January 19, 2021

 - Tip 1: Serve it with some whole grain bread

-- Tip 2: Red kuri squash soup can be frozen for up to 2 months
+- Tip 2: The sweet red kuri squash soup can be frozen for up to 2 months

-If you like butternut squash you can replace the Hokkaido pumpkin for it in this autumn soup recipe.
-But I feel the soup still tastes much better with red kuri squash.
+Butternut squash is a great Hokkaido pumpkin substitute for this autumn soup recipe.
+But I feel the one pot meal still tastes much better with red kuri squash.
 Let me know what you think in the comment section below.

 Red kuri squash recipe variation

 Hokkaido pumpkin is a typical winter squash that I get often delivered in my vegetable subscription box from October till March.
-After several rounds of red kuri squash soup meals I sometimes bake red kuri squash wedges for variation.
-For the red kuri squash wedges I use the same marinade (some olive oil with rosemary) as I would use for (sweet) potato wedges.
+After several rounds of fall soup meals For variation I sometimes cook the squash as wedges on a baking sheet in the oven.
+For the wedges I use the same marinade (some olive oil with rosemary) as I would use for (sweet) potato wedges.